 The Suzhou Bay Cultural Center skillfully weaves an iconic web on the shores of Lake Tai.
 Christian de Portzamparc discovered the deserted plain in 2013.
 Subsequently, as a series of emblematic projects initiated by Wujiang Lakefront Masterplan, he built a unique structure.
 Also as an appreciation for the future city plan.
-The design locks into a grid of streets and avenues bordering a central pedestrian axis streaming towards the lake.
+The Suzhou Bay Cultural Center’s design locks into a grid of streets and avenues bordering a central pedestrian axis streaming towards the lake.
 The pedestrian axis and the great lake interweaved to form the site.
-Then on either side of the axis, embeds the cultural centre.
+Then on either side of the axis, embeds the cultural center.

 The program indeed imbibes the music and performance halls on one side of the axis.
 Along with museums and pedagogical places abutting the other side.
 Two wings soar at the arrival of the pedestrian axis on the lake.
 Christian connected the two wings on the roof to instigate the central place.
 Moreover, a wide opening yells into the sky in the form of an arch.
 The structure marks a distinct slash from afar on the pedestrian axis.

 The cultural center incorporates a 1,600-seat opera house, a 600-seat modular hall, two museums, an exhibition center, a convention center, cafes, restaurants, cinemas, and shopping malls, on a total surface area of 215,000 m² distributed along the south and north urban axis.

 The Twisted Ribbon